danielathome19/pyorganoid/README.md

 ## Quickstart

-For a quick introduction to Pyorganoid, see the [Spiking Neuron Test](tests/test_spiking.py) in the `test` directory.
+For a quick introduction to PyOrganoid, see the [Spiking Neuron Test](tests/test_spiking.py) in the `test` directory.
 This test demonstrates the creation of a simple spiking neuron organoid running a binary classification Multi-Layer Perceptron (MLP) model using TensorFlow.